How to use Optimized Storage on the Mac

 Optimized Storage takes files you've been storing in iCloud and moves them off of your computer if your local storage gets too full.
 It also leaves behind an icon of the item that has been removed so that, when you finally do want to access it again, you don't have to go somewhere different to find it.
 You can just click on the file and it will download back onto your computer.

-There are four features to Optimized Storage that you can enable separately or altogether.
+There are four features to Optimized Storage that you can enable separately or all together.
 You can Store in iCloud, Optimize Storage, Empty Trash Automatically, and Reduce Clutter.

 - How to access Optimized Storage